insight-platform/Savant/README.md

-# Savant: High-Performance Streaming Inference Framework With Batteries Included
+# Savant: Supercharged Video Analytics Framework With Batteries Included

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
 It makes it possible to develop dynamic, fault-tolerant inference pipelines